Mamdouh bin Abdulaziz Al Saud

-Mamdouh bin Abdulaziz Al Saud (born 1940) is a businessman, the former governor of the Tabuk Province and a member of the Saudi royal family.
+Mamdouh bin Abdulaziz Al Saud (ممدوح بن عبد العزيز آل سعود; 1940 – 30 November 2023) was a Saudi Arabian businessman, the governor of the Tabuk Province, and a member of the Saudi royal family.

 Early life

-Prince Mamdouh was born in 1940.
-His parents are King Abdulaziz and Nouf bint Nawaf bin Nuri Al Shaalan.
-They married in November 1935.
-Nouf was a member of the Ruwala tribe based in northwestern Arabia, Transjordan and Syria.
-Prince Mamdouh has two full brothers; Prince Thamir and Prince Mashhur.
+Prince Mamdouh was born in 1940 to King Abdulaziz and Nouf bint Nawaf bin Nuri Al Shaalan.
+His parents married in November 1935.
+Nouf was a member of the Ruwala tribe based in northwestern Arabia, Transjordan and Syria and was the granddaughter of two great north Arabian Emirs, Sattam bin Fendi Al Fayez and Nuri bin Hazaa Al Shalaan.

+Prince Mamdouh had two full brothers; Prince Thamir and Prince Mashhur.

 Career

 Prince Mamdouh was the governor of Tabuk Province from 1986 to 1987.
 He was succeeded by Prince Fahd bin Sultan as governor.
-Then he served as the director of Saudi Center of Strategic Studies from 1994 to 2004.
+Then Prince Mamdouh served as the director of Saudi Center of Strategic Studies from 1994 to 2004.
 During his term as the director of Strategic Studies, Prince Mamdouh also participated in the meetings of the Consultative Council in Jeddah.
-He is a businessman and a member of the Allegiance Council.
+He was a businessman and a member of the Allegiance Council.

-Personal life
+Personal life and death

-In 1961 he married Sultana bint Abdullah bin Abdulrahman Aldakhil.
+In 1961, Prince Mamdouh married Sultana bint Abdullah bin Abdulrahman Aldakhil.

+On 30 November 2023, Mamdouh's son, Khaled, announced that Mamdouh had died earlier that morning, at the age of 83.
+Khaled mentioned his life-long support for his half-brother King Salman and Crown Prince Mohammad bin Salman.